 Consolidated operating revenue increased \$170.6 million, or 13%, to \$1,443.4 million for the twelve months ended December 31, 2005, as compared to \$1,272.8 million during the same period in 2004.
-This increase was due to growth in all of our reportable segments.
+This increase was due to growth in all of our reporting segments, except Europe which was flat.
 Our regulatory recovery fee revenue related to the FACT Act contributed \$38.0 million for the twelve months ended December 31, 2005.
 Regulatory recovery fee revenue was not material during the twelve months ended December 31, 2004.
 Local currency fluctuation against the U.S. dollar favorably impacted our operating revenue by \$21.7 million.